-Where are the best place to see poppies and other wildflowers in southern California?
+Where is the best place to see poppies and other wildflowers in southern California?
 The best place for poppy viewing is the Antelope Valley California Poppy Reserve, and there are many unofficial spots in that region as well.
 As the flowers are wild (rather than cultivated) you can often see them for free either by stopping on the side of the road at places like Gorman Hills.

 11 The Tour du Mont Blanc

 This is a photo experience with a difference.
-The tour du Mont Blanc hike takes you through the Italian, Swiss and French Alps on a challenging but beautiful hike.
+The Tour du Mont Blanc hike takes you through the Italian, Swiss and French Alps on a challenging but beautiful hike.
 The full circuit around the Mont Blanc massif took me 8 days of walking over 110 miles/170 km.

 Summer is definitely the best time of year to see all the stunning alpine flowers and its great weather for hiking too.
-There are so many different wild flowers and the bright colours are breath taking against the green grass and snow topped mountains.
+There are so many different wildflowers and the bright colours are breathtaking against the green grass and snow-topped mountains.

 Some of the flowers I spotted and later found out their names included Alpine Houseleek – a pink spiky looking flower and Mountain Arnica – similar to a daisy but bright yellow.
-But if you really want to know all the names I would recommend taking a wild flower book with you on the walk.
+But if you really want to know all the names I would recommend taking a wildflower book with you on the walk.

 I hiked as part of an organised group but you can easily complete the circuit with a good map and compass.
 July was a perfect time of year for both the alpine flowers and the walking conditions.

-Spring Flowers in Hallerbos, Belgium
+12 Spring Flowers in Hallerbos, Belgium

 Never seen a forest covered by a purple flower carpet?
 Put a visit to the Hallerbos in Belgium on your bucket list.
 It’s magical!

 Every year, when the bluebells in the Hallerbos near Brussels flower, the forest is covered in a beautiful purple carpet.
 They only do so for a week to 10 days each year, so plan your visit carefully.
-Usually the flowering season is in the second half of April, but it can slightly vary due to the weather conditions.
+Usually, the flowering season is in the second half of April, but it can slightly vary due to the weather conditions.
 You’ll want to keep an eye on the Hallerbos website to stay up-to-date on the best time to visit.

 There’s no entrance fee to see the flowering bluebells in the Hallerbos in Belgium.
-You’re just asked politely to stay on the path at all times, since a bluebell that’s been stepped on won’t be able to sprout again.
-Just one simple common sense rule to help preserve the beauty of the Hallerbos!
+You’re just asked politely to stay on the path at all times since a bluebell that’s been stepped on won’t be able to sprout again.
+Just one simple common-sense rule to help preserve the beauty of the Hallerbos!

-Literally the entire Hallerbos is covered in bluebells, so you’ll want to choose the right walking track to see as much bluebell-covered forest as possible.
+Literally, the entire Hallerbos is covered in bluebells, so you’ll want to choose the right walking track to see as much bluebell-covered forest as possible.
 There’s one designed especially for that: the Bluebell Walk.
 It’s a 7 km loop track taking you along oceans of bluebells, with plenty of photo opportunities.
 Make sure you have a full battery when starting the walk!

-The happiness and joy that seeing blooming flowers brings us is a world wide feeling.
+The happiness and joy that seeing blooming flowers brings us is a worldwide feeling.
 There is nothing better in spring than glimpsing those first flowers blooming in little hollows, forests and meadows across the planet.
 Where will you travel to for the flowers?

 Inspired pin it for later